aleen42/PersonalWiki/projectManagement/review/review.md

 - An organization usually commits more money as a project continues, therefore a management review should occur after each phase to evaluate progress, potential success, and continued compatibility with organizational goals.
 - Initiating processes take place during each phase of a project.
 - The level of activity and length of each process group varies for every project.
+- The executing process group generally requires the most resources.
+- Monitoring and controlling processes overlap all of the other project management process groups.

 #### False